-With the exception of Area (see Chapter 18), these are index-searching functions.
+Except for Area (see the section "Displaying and manipulating data maps"), these are index-searching functions.
 You use one of these to identify items which are of potential interest to you and then select lower-level functions to display and manipulate the items themselves.
 After you have finished processing items you can move back up the system levels by repeated selections of the option Main from the menu-bar, until you find yourself back in the top-level function from which you started.

-Starting off in the National "Gallery"
+4.1.4.1 Starting off in the National "Gallery"